 See our Getting Started tutorial for instructions on how to use Storage.

 As with all other KBC components, everything that can be done through the UI can be also done programmatically via the Storage API.
 See our developers’ guide to learn more.
 Every operation done in Storage must be authorized via a token.
+Every operation done is also recored in Events and Jobs.

 The Storage component manages all data stored in each KBC project: